 One more language for my book on AI, robotics and anthrobotics.

 Who wants to work as a crealectician?
-The Creal is hiring.
-Read more here:
+The Creal is “hiring”.
+Read more here (sense of humour and irony required):